This relationship is ‘complicated’

 It can also help inform a strategy for resolving these issues; could it be better to try and fix the problem ourselves?
 Do we maybe need to create some kind of contract or agreement to resolve multiple dependencies?
 The approach depends on what insights you derive from your analysis.

-The DIY Approach - Resolve the dependency yourself
+The DIY approach to dependency management – Resolve the dependency yourself!

 The first instinct a team may have is to both own and resolve the dependency yourself, after all if you’re consuming an asset or service then surely you have the right to contribute to it also right?